Third Party Liability for Drunk Driving Accidents

 In some cases, these types of establishments can be held liable for injuries caused by a drunk driver if they:

 - Serve alcohol to a minor, knowing that he or she will soon be driving; or

 - Serve alcohol to someone who is noticeably intoxicated, despite knowing that the individual will soon be operating a vehicle.

 Establishing that a third party is partly at fault in causing an accident requires the plaintiff and their Atlanta attorney to provide evidence that the server knew that an intoxicated customer intended to drive in the near future.
 This can be difficult to demonstrate and may require witness testimony.
 The injured party will also need to establish that the driver was noticeably intoxicated when he or she was being served.
 This could include evidence of some or all of the following characteristics:

 If a plaintiff can demonstrate the establishment’s fault in serving the intoxicated driver, he or she may be able to collect compensation for damages, including:

 - Medical costs;

 - Wrongful death damages.

-At the Angell Law Firm, we are dedicated to helping our clients defend their interests, whether in a courtroom or during settlement proceedings, so if you were recently injured in a car crash and have questions or concerns about collecting compensation for your losses, please contact us by calling (770) 217-4954 and a member of our legal team will help you set up a free consultation.
+At the Angell Law Firm, we are dedicated to helping our clients defend their interests, whether in a courtroom or during settlement proceedings, so if you were recently injured in a car crash and have questions or concerns about collecting compensation for your losses, please contact our Atlanta lawyers by calling (770) 217-4954 and a member of our legal team will help you set up a free consultation.